metagenlab/zAMP/docs/pages/ref_DB_preprocessing.rst

     :language: yaml

 ..
-Hint:: The "extract_and_merge" parameter in config enable to skip the preprocessing and only to format the provided database and train the classifiers.
+Hint:: The "extract_and_merge" parameter in config enables to skip the preprocessing and only format the provided database and train the classifiers.

 ..
 Hint:: "forward_primer" and "reverse_primer" are fed to `cutadapt linked adapter argument <https://cutadapt.readthedocs.io/en/v3.0/guide.html#linked-adapters-combined-5-and-3-adapter>`_.
 It for instance allows to indicate which primer is optional <https://cutadapt.readthedocs.io/en/v3.0/guide.html#changing-which-adapters-are-required>`_.
 It is particularly useful when trying to extract V1V2 amplicons: the 5' primer can be located before the 16S rRNA sequence provided in reference database.
 In this case, providing "FPRIMERSEQUENCE;optional" to the "forward_primer" enables to make it optional.